Evaluation Standards & Guidelines

 Evaluation Ethics Guidance

-The Canadian Evaluation Society has published the CES Guidance for Ethical Evaluation Practice.
-All CES members are expected to adhere to these guidelines, which are current as of 2020.
-The below is an outline of the contents of CES Guidance for Ethical Evaluation Practice, and evaluators are encouraged to refer to the full document.
+The Canadian Evaluation Society has published the Guidance for Ethical Evaluation Practice.
+All CES members are expected to adhere to these guidelines, which are current as of 2023.
+The Guidance for Ethical Evaluation Practice is comprised of two sections, both of which are available on their website: , and evaluators are encouraged to refer to the full document.

 1. Rights and wellbeing of persons and peoples.